Move Safe Banner

 The Core Objectives of Move Safe Gaithersburg

-Collaborate with the community to develop safety solutions which best fit the needs of the Gaithersburg's residents and organizations
+Collaborate with the community to develop safety solutions which best fit the needs of Gaithersburg's residents and organizations.

 Process

-The Move Safe team is currently working on: Analyzing Existing Conditions
+The Move Safe team is currently working on: Preparing for Public Engagement - Round 1

 Timeline